membersheep/scaruffibot/README.md

 Telegram bot to search scaruffi.com.
 ## Usage
 Add the bot by following this link [ScaruffiBot](http://telegram.me/scaruffibot) .
 Use the /search command to search anything in scaruffi.com.
 The search query must be separated from the command (e.g. '/search Karl Marx').
+Use the /quote command to post a random quote by Piero.
+You can use the inline bot by writing the bot username (@scaruffibot) and then a search query.
+If you write "quote" as search query a random quote will be gathered.
 Since the bot is deployed in a Heroku free server it goes to sleep when it's not being used and you can experience some delay before receiving a response for your command.
 ## Deployment
 You can deploy your own bot to heroku by following these steps: